azouaoui-cv/PL-Hydra-template/README.md

 $ python train.py trainer=debug_cpu
 ```

-Launch a training on 2 GPUs using DDP:
+Launch a training on 2 GPUs using DDP to reproduce the issue:

 ```
 $ python train.py